Study online at your own pace with our high-quality online CPDs

 Equips Level 2 swimming teachers with the in-depth knowledge needed to deliver school swimming lessons that meet national curriculum requirements.

-How to ensure that deaf and hard of hearing young people are fully supported in accessing swimming lessons and training sessions.
+This eLearning covers two modules: Deaf Friendly Swimming and Visually Impaired Friendly Swimming.
+It will help ensure that deaf, hard of hearing and visually impaired young people are fully supported in accessing swimming lessons and training.

-This online learning is aimed at technical officials from across swimming, water polo, synchronised swimming, diving and open water.
+This free online resource is aimed at technical officials from across swimming, water polo, synchronised swimming, diving and open water.